 If you have lost a loved one in a Dallas vehicle fire, you may have grounds for a wrongful death claim if death was caused by someone else’s negligence or recklessness.
 If a mechanical or electrical defect, such as an exploding gas tank or faulty wiring, caused the vehicle fire and the death of your loved one, you may have a wrongful death claim against the vehicle manufacturer or a parts manufacturer.
 If a negligent driver caused the crash and vehicle fire that killed your loved one, you may have a claim against the at-fault driver.

-Our Dallas personal injury attorneys at The Lenahan Law Firm will investigate the fatal accident to determine what caused it and who was responsible.
+Our Dallas wrongful death attorneys at The Lenahan Law Firm will investigate the fatal accident to determine what caused it and who was responsible.
 We can help you seek justice for your loved one, hold responsible parties accountable, and pursue compensation for your family’s future in a wrongful death claim.

 We have been fighting for the maximum compensation for our clients for more than two decades.
 Our firm has won multi-million dollar recoveries for clients in wrongful death cases.
 We have extensive experience handling motor vehicle accident wrongful death claims.